Go to Reviews.org AU Edition

 All three of Optimum’s plans come with unlimited talk and text.
 And all of them will get you access to T-Mobile’s 4G LTE and 5G networks (we’ll talk about this network more below).

-Even on the highest tier plan (Unlimited Everything), your data speeds will take a huge dip after you hit your data cap.
-You’ll have a hard time streaming video, playing games, and even playing your favorite podcast on Spotify after you reach your high-speed data limit.
+Even on the highest tier plan (Unlimited Max), your data speeds will take a huge dip after you hit your data cap.
+You’ll have a hard time streaming video, using your mobile hotspot, playing games, and even playing your favorite podcast on Spotify after you reach your high-speed data limit.

 As if Optimum didn’t have enough problems, there’s a $20 fee for every new line you add to your account.
 Why?
 We don’t know.
 They call it an “activation fee.”
 Whatever that means.